PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: : Polymorphism-guided Agent Skill Induction

 \subsection{Skill Induction Process}

 \textbf{Base of Skill Induction Pipeline} Our skill induction process is built upon the robust verification pipeline established by ASI~\citep{wang_inducing_2025}.
 In their framework, skill creation begins after a task is successfully completed using a sequence of primitive actions.
 An LLM-based induction module analyzes this successful trajectory to propose one or more programmatic skills that encapsulate reusable parts of the workflow~\citep{pan2024autonomousevaluationrefinementdigital}.
-Before the skills are added into the library, a verification phase is done where the agent attempts to solve the same task again, this time by executing the newly generated skill.
+Before the skills are added to the library, a verification phase is done where the agent attempts to solve the same task again, this time by executing the newly generated skill.
 Only if this new execution is deemed as successful is the skill considered validated and added to the agent's library for future use.

-\textbf{Innovation via Polymorphic Skill Induction} Where our method, {\ours}, improves is by integrating this process with a {polymorphic} skill structure.
-A critical preliminary step in our framework is that if the agent is operating on its first shopping website, it must first induce the high-level {abstract class}, \texttt{AbstractShoppingSite}, which defines a common skill interface for that category, including functions like \action{search(item)} and \action{add\_to\_cart(item)}.
-Subsequently, when the agent generates a successful trajectory on a specific site like \texttt{amazon.com}, it begins to induce a concrete skill.
-We provide the \texttt{AbstractShoppingSite} class as context.
-This reframes the induction prompt: rather than asking the LLM to simply search for reusable skills, we instruct it to implement the specific \texttt{search} method for an \texttt{AmazonWebsite} class, ensuring it conforms to the abstract interface.
+\textbf{Innovation via Polymorphic Skill Induction} Where our method, {\ours}, improves is by integrating this process with a \textbf{polymorphic} skill structure.
+A critical preliminary step in our framework is that if the agent is operating on its first shopping website, it must first induce the high-level \textbf{abstract class}, \texttt{AbstractShoppingSite}, which \bluecolor{provides a common ground of skills signature across shopping-related skills.
+Subsequently, during the skill induction phase, as the agent induces new skills on a specific site (e.g., \texttt{amazon.com}), it is guided to first register the corresponding function signature within the abstract class, and then define the concrete implementation within the site-specific class (e.g., \texttt{AmazonWebsite}, which inherits the \texttt{AbstractShoppingSite})}.
+This reframes the induction prompt: rather than asking the LLM to directly induce skills, we instruct it to create a general abstract skill first and then implement the specific \texttt{search} method for an \texttt{AmazonWebsite} class.
 This encourages the agent to learn skills that are not just locally effective but are structurally consistent implementations of a shared, domain-wide concept.